10 Best Remote Desktop Software (2026)

 Key features

 - NinjaOne: With the NinjaOne console, you can launch RemotePC across thousands of devices instantly.
-Therefore, helping your employees to set up remote access without visiting every desk.
+Helping your employees to set up remote access without visiting every desk.

 - Drag and Drop: RemotePC offers a drag-and-drop tool so you can move files and folders between your local and remote screens just like you do on your own desktop.